green sparrow icon

 Layer the compost ingredients.

-Layer 1 – Soil: Start by adding a small layer (about 1-2 inches) of soil at the bottom of the jar.
+Layer 1 – Soil: Start by adding a small layer (1 to 2 inches) to the bottom of your container.
 Soil provides microorganisms that help break down the organic matter.

 Layer 2 – Organic Scraps: Add a layer of brown and green scraps.
 Make sure the pieces are small to help them break down more easily.

-Layer 3 – Soil: Add another thin layer of soil to cover the scraps.
-This helps trap moisture and keep odors at bay.
+Layer 3 – Soil: Add another layer of soil to cover the scraps.
+This helps trap moisture and keep oders at bay.

 Optional Layer – Sand: If you’d like, add a thin layer of sand.
-Sand helps with drainage and can make it easier to stir the compost in the jar.
+Sand helps with drainage and can make it easier to stire the compost in the jar.

 Add water.

 Lightly sprinkle water over the top layer.
-Compost needs moisture, but not too much – just enough to make the material damp, like a wrung-out sponge.
-Too much water can cause the compost to become soggy and smelly.
+Compost needs moisture, but not too much.
+You need just enough to make the material damp.
+Too much water can make the compost become soggy and smelly.

 Seal and label.

-Cover the jar with a paper towel or cloth to allow air circulation while keeping bugs out.
+Cover the jar with a paper towel or cloth to allow circulation while keeping the bugs out.
 Use a rubber band or string to secure the cloth.
 Label the jar with the date.
-You can also draw a picture of a composting symbol or write “Compost Jar” to make it more fun!

 Shake and observe.

-Every few days, gently shake/stir to mix the compost.
-You might also need to add a little more water (be sure the compost remains moist!).
+Every few days, gently shake or stir the compost.
+You may need to add a little more water (be sure the compost remains moist).
 You can also open the jar to check the progress.
 Look for signs of decomposition, like changes in the color or texture of the materials.

 Wait and watch.

-Over the course of 1-2 weeks, observe the changes happening inside the jar.
-Depending on the temperature and the material used, it can take longer or shorter for decomposition to occur.
-Keep a compost journal to record the changes, including how the materials look and smell.
+Over 1 to 2 weeks, observe the changes happening inside your container.
+Depending on the temperature and materials used, it can take longer or shorter for decomposition to occur.
+Keep a journal to record the changes, including how the material looks and smells.

 Discuss the results.

-After about 2-3 weeks, you should begin to see the organic materials breaking down.
+After 2 to 3 weeks, you should begin to see the material breaking down.
 The texture of the soil will change, and it may smell earthy.
 What else do you notice?

-- Materials to Use: Only use organic materials – fruit scraps, vegetable peels, coffee grounds, paper, etc. Avoid using meat, dairy, or oily foods, as these can create bad odors and attract pests.
+• Avoid using meat, dairy, or oily foods.
+These can create bad odors and attract pests.

-- The Importance of Aeration: Aerating (mixing) the compost every few days is key.
-This introduces oxygen, which is necessary for the microorganisms to break down the organic matter efficiently.
+• Aerating (mixing) the compost every few days is key!
+This introduces oxygen, which is necessary for the microorganisms to efficiently break down the organic matter.

 Social Studies: Culture & Recycling